Adal Sultanate: Rise of the Sultanate

+Decline of sultan's authority

 Following the defeat and death of Badlay ibn Sa'ad ad-Din at the Battle of Gomit, the next Sultan of Adal, Muhammad ibn Badlay, submitted to Emperor Baeda Maryam I and started paying annual tribute to the Ethiopian Empire with which he secure peace.
 Adal's Emirs, who administered the provinces, interpreted the agreement as a betrayal of their independence and a retreat from the polity's long-standing policy of resistance to Abyssinian incursions.
 Emir Laday Usman of Harar subsequently marched to Dakkar and seized power in 1471.
 However, Usman did not dismiss the Sultan from office, but instead gave him a ceremonial position while retaining the real power for himself.
 Adal now came under the leadership of a powerful Emir who governed from the palace of a nominal Sultan.
 Usman would route emperor Baeda Maryam's troops in battle.
 Historian Mohammed Hassen states the sultans of Adal had lost control of the state to Harar's aristocracy.